chuck-livingston/alexander-invariants/README.md

 # Alexander Invariants

 This repository contains tools and data for working with Alexander invariants of knots:
 "alexander_invariants.ipynb" gives a basic tutorial.
+To download databases, go to github.com/chuck-livingston/alexander-invariants/releases

 ---

 ## Contact